amplience/amplience-bigcommerce-catalyst/docs/amplience/getting-started.md

 ### Content Types visualisation URL

 You wil need to update / add a new visualisation URL to the following Content Types:

 - Blog
 - Card
 - Card List
+- Curated Product Grid
+- Dynamic Product Grid
 - Image
 - Text
 - Simple Banner
 - Flexible Slot

 The URL to use is the following:

 ### Preview URL